Gracie-Guan/Space-Invaders-with-JavaScript/README.md

      possible reason:
      - aliens just become invisible, but still stay there in the array
      - need to add a condition to filter the invisible ones before aliens drop bullets

+### 09/12/2023 - night
+* Fix the problem mentioned at noon:
+  1. missile doesn't hide after hitting aliens: I call the missleHit function inside the fireMissile function, and ask it to clear missileInterval once missleHit is true;
+  2. dead alien still shoot: added a condition to check if ".alien:eq(randomAlien)" is invisible. only shoot when it's visible.
+Used the same method to fix score over-calculate issue
+* Hide the defender when it got hit by alien, and reduce its live
+* code part of the game mechanic function, to be continue tomorrow